 "People will show you through their actions what they think of you," she noted.

 2. You invest more than you should in situationships

 The biggest problem with situationships is that you continuously hope that things will get better.
 It takes up a crucial phase of your life.
 You invest a great deal of time—sometimes years—emotions, and even money in a situationship, only for it to end without ever amounting to any commitment.

 According to Carla Manly, a psychologist and relationship expert, "many people lament having invested a great deal of time, effort, and even money in situationships that proved fruitless."
-The time you waste on a situationship could have been used to better your life or find a potential lifelong partner.

 Your situationship partner has probably not introduced you to family or friends or involved you in their lives.
 This shows a glaring lack of trust.
 Medcalf notes that "without trust, there's no vulnerability, and without vulnerability, there's no emotional closeness."